tanaikech/ToolsForMCPServer/README.md

 # Current tools

-In the current stage (July 29, 2025), the following 45 tools are provided by [ToolsForMCPServer](https://github.com/tanaikech/ToolsForMCPServer) for the MCP server.
+In the current stage (August 1, 2025), the following 45 tools are provided by [ToolsForMCPServer](https://github.com/tanaikech/ToolsForMCPServer) for the MCP server.

 * `add_label_to_Gmail`: Adds labels to Gmail threads, ensuring valid thread IDs are used.
 * `auto_new_draft_creation_Gmail`: Automatically creates Gmail draft emails, returning message and draft IDs.